marklogic/ml-gradle/CONTRIBUTING.md

     }
     apply plugin: "com.marklogic.ml-gradle"

-The above unfortunately has to be done because while the "plugins" DSL in Gradle is very concise and automatically includes jcenter() as a repository, it can't be used for finding plugins in your local Maven repository.
+The above unfortunately has to be done because while the "plugins" DSL in Gradle is very concise, it can't be used for finding plugins in your local Maven repository.
 So we have to replace it with the much more verbose syntax.
 Of course, after you're done testing with this, change the Gradle file back to just use the plugins DSL.